book design & production

 • online review copy of the designed book and cover and, after approving that review, a hardcopy printer’s proof of the book and cover on the selected paper from the specified output devices

-• one DVD containing the original scans & the optimized version used for printing
+• one DVD or flash drive containing the original scans & the optimized version used for printing

 • coordination with the printer/binder throughout the process

-A number of clients have asked for an entry-level offering, so here it is.
+Classic Design is an excellent choice for straightforward text with black & white photos intended for private distribution.
+Turnaround time is relatively quick.
 This is not a typical “template” book, although it is a template process.
 That means more limited options but the same high level of design and attention to detail as the higher-priced packages.

-• Photos are treated with a simple keyline and caption and placed full-size at opening of every chapter, then one or two per page within the chapters
+• Photos are treated with a simple keyline and caption.
+One page-size photo is placed at the opening of every chapter; other photos are grouped together at the end of the chapter

 • Use of fine typographic embellishments, including drop caps, dingbats, running heads, adjustments for widows and orphans

-• A choice of more page sizes, an expanded range of paper choices, and the addition of landscape and square formats
+• A choice of three page sizes, an expanded range of paper choices, and the addition of landscape and square formats

-The main difference between Custom and Premium Design is that the final product here is envisioned to be of the highest production quality: some refer to these as “coffee table books” or “artist’s books”.
-They are printed on offset presses or on high-end, color-managed digital systems using high-end papers and more elaborate binding techniques.
-The individual page designs are often complex, requiring an extreme, some may say, obsessive degree of attention to detail on every page.
+The main difference between Custom and Premium Design is that the final product here is envisioned to be of the highest production quality: some refer to these as coffee table or artistan books.
+They are printed on offset presses or on high-end, color-managed digital systems using heavier papers and more elaborate binding techniques.
+Individual page designs are complex, requiring an extreme—some may say, obsessive—degree of attention to detail on every page.
+A great deal of the increased cost is related to sourcing materials and vendors and managing all the elements of production.
 A detailed project plan and cost estimate is prepared for your approval before work begins and adjustments may be made to accommodate additional requests during the process.

 what if I can’t afford you?

 You’ll often hear me say “all the cost is in the first book.”
 That means that the effort, and cost, of writing and designing the book is the same whether you print one or one thousand.
 And the professional fee for developing the manuscript—interviewing, transcribing, editing, reviewing, revising—usually exceeds the cost of design by a factor of 4 or more.
-Nonetheless, there are times when even the Basic Design package is beyond the budget for a particular project.
+That’s why I’ve developed these Book Design Packages; so you can integrate them into your full-service offering to clients.
+Nonetheless, there are times when even the Classic Design package is beyond the budget for a particular project.
 In that case, check out my learning resources page for some do-it-yourself options or my one-to-one mentoring service to help you think about other options.